Diversity of Answers to Conjunctive Queries: Diversity of Unions of Conjunctive Queries

 \section{Diversity of Unions of Conjunctive Queries}

 We now turn our attention to UCQs.
 Of course, all hardness results proved for CQs and ACQs in Section~\ref{sec:CQs} carry over to UCQs and UACQs, respectively.
-Moreover, the $\fpt$-membership result from Theorem~\ref{theorem:cqFPT} for general FO-formulas of course also includes UCQs.
+Moreover, the $\fpt$-membership result from \autoref{theorem:cqFPT} for general FO-formulas of course also includes UCQs.
 It remains to study the query complexity and combined complexity of UACQs.
-It turns out that the union makes the problem significantly harder than for ACQs.
-We show next that \DiverseUACQ is $\np$-hard (for the aggregators \textsf{sum} and \textsf{min}) even in a very restricted setting, namely a union of two ACQs and with desired size $k=2$ of the diversity set.
+It turns out that the union makes the problem significantly harder than for ACQs \revc{and we are not able to establish $\xp$-membership}.
+Instead, we show next that \DiverseUACQstrmon is $\np$-hard even in a very restricted setting, namely \revc{where we are looking for a pair of diverse answers to a union of two ACQs over a fixed database.
+Put differently, \DiverseUACQstrmon is $\np$-hard in query complexity even when fixing the parameter to $k=2$, making the existence of an $\xp$-algorithm unlikely.}

 The proof will be by reduction from a variant of the \textsc{List Coloring} problem, which we introduce next: A \emph{list assignment} $C$ assigns each vertex $v$ of a graph $G$ a list of colors $C(v)\subseteq\{1,\dots,l\},l\in \mathbb{N}$.
 Then a \emph{coloring} is a function $c:V(G)\rightarrow \{1,\dots,l\}$ and it is called $C-$\emph{admissible} if each vertex $v\in V(G)$ is colored in a color of its list, i.e., $c(v)\in C(v)$, and adjacent vertices $u, v\in E(G)$ are colored with different colors, i.e., $c(u)\neq c(v)$.
 Formally, the problem is defined as follows: